 1 in 4 school aged children has a vision problem significant enough to impact learning.

-In economically challenged communities, 1 in 3 school aged children has a vision problem.
+In economically challenged communities in Central Virginia, 1 in 3 school aged children has a vision problem.

 80% of what a child learns in a normal classroom setting is through vision.